 How to download the sample file (.pbix)

-Go to Office Store here and search for your favorite Power BI custom visual.
-Once found, click on the visual (Note: The following steps to download the sample file, are not supported in Power BI Desktop).
+Update (Sep 24): Go to App Source or Office Store (which will redirect you to AppSource) here and search for your favorite Power BI custom visual.
+Once found, click Get it now on your favorite visual.

 Now you can open the downloaded pbix file, and learn how to use your favorite Power BI Custom Visual.